 The adulteration problem did not go away as the century progressed.
 A well-known advocate of turtle oil in the 1950s, Dr. Nadja Avalle, found that most samples of turtle oil she examined were grossly adulterated, some containing less than 10 per cent turtle oil (SPC, 1956).

 Despite these problems, a number of assays of turtle oil were conducted in the 1930s.
-These concluded that turtle oils did not appear to contain any hormones, ‘youthifying agents’ or turtle skin extracts.
+These concluded that turtle oils did NOT appear to contain any hormones, ‘youthifying agents’ or turtle skin extracts.
 Some included material taken from various turtle glands but any active ingredients they might have contained were inactivated by the heating and chemical processes involved in the extraction and refinement of the oil.
 For example, turtle oil contained vitamin A, but this was often removed when the oil was filtered through kaolin or charcoal to improve its colour and odour.
 By the middle of the 1930s most cosmetic chemists had come to the conclusion that there was nothing about the oil that would substantiate the considerable hype attributed to it; even its supposed astringent properties were questioned.

 Turtle oil is claimed to be one of the most powerful “natural astringents” known.
 It is difficult to see how such a claim can be substantiated, as it possesses none of the properties which can be associated with “astringency”.